lopezdsr/sql-query/sqlref/sql_reference.md

 <h4>Partition by columns into buckets</h4>

 Bucketizing a query result lets you specify the exact number of *equally-sized* result partitions.
 This lets you experimentally fine tune the number of buckets to meet certain criteria for partition size.
-To specify the number of partitions use the `PARTITIONED INTO x BUCKETS` clause.
+To specify the number of partitions, use the `PARTITIONED INTO x BUCKETS` clause.

-For example, knowing the size of the query's result it is possible to calculate the number of buckets to end up with partitions having a certain size, for example, 128 MB, that is the HADOOP default file size, or any other size that meets application requirements.
+For example, knowing the size of the query result, it is possible to calculate the number of buckets to end up with partitions having a certain size, for example, 128 MB, that is the HADOOP default file size, or any other size that meets application requirements.

 The `INTO x BUCKETS` clause can be combined with the `BY (column-list)` clause to create a certain number of partitions that support data affinity with respect to specified partition columns.

 Continue with the example above specifying `PARTITION BY (customerid) INTO 10 BUCKETS` stores the query result into 10 buckets ensuring that all data for a customer is stored in the same partition.
-Note that although it is ensured that all data for a certain customer is stored in the same partition it is not ensured that the data is sorted physically according to the specified column.
+Note that although it is ensured that all data for a certain customer is stored in the same partition, it is not ensured that the data is sorted physically according to the specified column.

 <h4>Partition by number of rows</h4>

 Partitioning by number of rows lets you specify the number of rows that go into a single partition.
-To specify the number of rows stored in each partition use the `EVERY x ROWS` clause.
-In case the row length of the result object is not varying heavily the *partition every rows* clause also lets you create *almost equally sized* result partitions.
+To specify the number of rows stored in each partition, use the `EVERY x ROWS` clause.
+In case the row length of the result object is not varying heavily, the *partition every rows* clause also lets you create *almost equally-sized* result partitions.

 Using the `PARTITIONED EVERY x ROWS` clause on a sorted query result ensures that partitions are created having a certain number of rows that are sorted according to the query's `SORT BY` clause.
 This physical layout can be useful to create partitions that are processed by an application in a pagination manner, for example, browsing order data sorted by *order date* and *customer id*.

-It has to be noted here that using `PARTITIONED EVERY x ROWS` clause causes data to be written single-threaded to Cloud {{site.data.keyword.cos_short}}, that is no parallel I/O is performed to write query results to Cloud {{site.data.keyword.cos_short}}.
+Note that using `PARTITIONED EVERY x ROWS` clause causes data to be written single-threaded to Cloud {{site.data.keyword.cos_short}}, that is no parallel I/O is performed to write query results to Cloud {{site.data.keyword.cos_short}}.

 <h3>More Topics</h3>

-For further details about clauses used in a *query* refer to the following topics:
+For further details about clauses used in a *query*, refer to the following topics:
 * [COSURI](#COSURI)
 * [fullselect](#fullselect)
 * [identifier](#identifier)